 Water impacts agriculture on the most fundamental level: livestock and crops need clean water to grow!
 All people depend on farm food and farm food depends on clean water.
 Reducing the impact of agriculture on water not only improves the quality, but also saves farmers time and money.
-There are many simple changes that can be made to daily agricultural practices that help to protect local water quality and make farming more sustainable.
+By understanding the connections between specific farming practices and water quality and quantity, farmers, communities, and government agencies can more effectively work together to nurture a cleaner, more abundant water supply and a healthier, more secure food system.
+There are many simple changes that can be made to daily agricultural practices that help to protect local water quality and make farming more sustainable...

 Tips for Farmers: